Soil Management in the Agricultural Land Reserve

 Joint Jurisdiction of the City and ALC

-No person is allowed to remove soil or deposit fill on any properties located within the ALR except in accordance with the Bylaw, the ALC Act and ALR Regulation.
+No person is allowed to deposit or remove soil on any properties located within the ALR except in accordance with the Bylaw, the ALC Act and ALR Regulation.

 Consequently, a property owner (or an owner's designated agent) must first obtain a permit from the City when the proposed activity does not qualify for an exemption as per the Bylaw or provincial legislation.
 In addition, a permit may be required when the activity is associated with construction of a single family residence or other structure and the proposed soil removal from a property and/or deposit onto a property exceeds 0.1 hectares in total area.